 - Shorter is sweeter!

-- It’s hard to narrow down your vast array of customer service experiences, but you’ll want to give your resume a hard limit of just one page.
-Anything else you put on page 2 will likely be glossed over anyway, leaving that story of how you revolutionized customer retention unread.
+- It’s hard to narrow down your vast array of customer service experiences, but give your resume a hard limit of just one page.
+Anything else you put on page two will likely be glossed over anyway, leaving that story of how you revolutionized customer retention unread.

-- Don’t try to quantify your impact with random headcounts or project numbers, since those can feel weak on their own.
-If you include numbers like these, make sure you strengthen them with clear rates or percentages that show their relevance.
+- Don’t try to quantify your impact with random headcounts or project numbers, since those can feel weak without a supporting point.
+If you include similar metrics, make sure you strengthen them with sales rates or customer rating percentages that clarify their relevance.

 - Cover the rest with a letter

 - Still struggling to part with some of your favorite work history points?
-Choose the best ones and set them aside in a document to build a strong foundation for your cover letter!
-You’ll want the same gold nuggets for that anyway: Your actions, impact, and metrics.
+Set the best memories of your HubSpot migration aside to build a strong foundation for your cover letter!
+You’ll want the same gold nuggets for that anyway: Actions, impact, and metrics.

 - Use layout to showcase your experience

-- When picking a layout, make sure your experience takes center stage on your customer service manager resume.
-The growth and diversity in your experiences are what make you unique, so don’t let anything steal their thunder!
+- When picking a template, make sure your experience takes center stage on your customer service manager resume.
+The growth and diversity in your experiences with customer relations and sales data make you unique, so don’t let anything steal their thunder!

 - Versatility is key

-- Alongside demonstrating steady advancement throughout your career, you’ll want to showcase a versatile array of experience points.
-You want to show recruiters that you can tell a story through data, since that’s what you’d do for your customer service team!
+- Alongside demonstrating steady advancement throughout your career, you’ll want to spotlight a versatile array of experience points.
+Show recruiters that you can tell a story through data, since that’s what you’d do for your customer service team!

-- It’s common for people to use color to give their resume some personality.
-Using a pop of color to set off your name and contact info or draw attention to your section headers is fine, but keep everything readable.
+It’s common for people to use a pop of color to give their resume some personality.
+Minimal colors can set off your name and contact info or draw attention to your section headers, but keep everything readable.
 Your resume should look more like a data report than a sales display!

-Revisit each job description before you apply and look for keywords, catchy phrasing, or value statements that you can switch out and reflect in your resume.
+Revisit each job description before you apply and look for keywords (like ZenDesk or employee coaching) or value statements that you can switch out and reflect in your resume.
 This finishing touch doesn’t take much time, but it goes a long way!